-Scientists have been looking at bottlenose dolphins recently to try to figure out how menopause evolved.
-Even though dolphins don't go through menopause.
+Y: You know, scientists have been looking at bottlenose dolphins recently to try to figure out how menopause evolved.

 D: Do dolphins go through menopause?

 Y: They don’t, but their similarities to killer whales, short-fin pilot whales, and false killer whales—the only mammals apart from humans to undergo menopause—makes them a good study subject.
 After looking at data set of information about 229 female dolphins and their 562 calves over a period of 34 years, researchers found that calves born to older mothers are more likely to die by the age of 3 than calves born to younger mothers.
 Researchers also found that older mothers nurse their later-in-life calves longer—5 years on average, and occasionally up to 8 years, as opposed to the 4 years typical for earlier calves—maybe to give them a better shot at surviving.

 D: So how does that give us any insight into the evolution of menopause?